Going for Gold: 2008–09

 The show was revived and produced by Talkback Thames and aired on Channel 5, premiering from 13 October to 19 December 2008.
 The new version featured only contestants from the UK and Ireland, was broadcast live and hosted by newsreader John Suchet.
 Former ITV Play host Alex Kramer, did the newly introduced viewers' phone-in question section from 17 November 2008 until 20 March 2009, repeating the questions several times and talking to the selected phone-in contestant.
 The set questions involve many clues to an item or person, and the phone-ins were notorious for taking up significant amounts of time during the show.

 The show continued its run between 5 January and 20 March 2009.
 Vicky Letch temporarily replaced Alex Kramer as the viewer's phone-in host whilst Alex was on holiday.
 When John Suchet was unavailable, the programme was hosted by Dean Wilson.
+Dean Wilson was replaced for 3 episodes by Soldier, Soldier actor Alex Leam.

 At the end of the series, the sixteen winners with the most daily wins contested four semi-finals, the winners of which competed in the series final on 20 March 2009, won by Iwan Thomas.